 Finally, I want to talk about Fast Pair.
 Now the Pixel Buds are obviously no longer the only Fast Pair-enabled true wireless earbuds, but they work extremely reliably on any Android phone you open the case near.
 Your phone detects their presence, they quickly pair, and on a Pixel phone, the app is already preloaded, and you're ready to go; on another Android phone, you're required to download the Pixel Buds app to change features.

 The under-$100 tier of the true wireless earbud market has exploded over the past couple of years, as upward pressure from Amazon-first companies in the low-end — Tozo and Anker, among many others — meet downward pressure from last-generation brand names — Samsung and Jabra — in the high-end.

-At $100, the Samsung Galaxy Buds+ are the closest well-known competitor to the Pixel Buds, offering a similar approach in terms of sound and Android integration, though obviously more highly optimized for Samsung devices.
-I find the Buds+ far less comfortable than the Pixel Buds A-Series, and Bixby is far less useful than Google Assistant, but the Samsung product nearly doubles the battery life of the Google ones, and they have a proper transparency mode, along with wireless charging.
+At $100, the Samsung Galaxy Buds 2 are the closest well-known competitor to the Pixel Buds, offering a similar approach in terms of sound and Android integration, though obviously more highly optimized for Samsung devices.
+I find the Buds 2 far less comfortable than the Pixel Buds A-Series, and Bixby is far less useful than Google Assistant, but the Samsung product nearly doubles the battery life of the Google ones, and they have a proper transparency mode, along with wireless charging.

 If you want to keep the comfort but add ANC, Anker's Soundcore brand has a lot to offer.
-I really like the Liberty Air 2 Pro, also $100 right now, which have a more AirPod-like stem design but sound fuller than the A-Series, especially in the low-end, and have more customization thanks to an EQ personalization feature in the app.
+I really like the Jabra Elite 4 earbuds, also $100 right now, which offer a similar in-ear design but sound fuller than the A-Series, especially in the low-end, and have more customization thanks to an EQ personalization feature in the app.
 Plus, they have very decent active noise cancelation.